-- ARE NOT ELIGIBLE FOR THESE STATE BENEFITS: medical benefits programs, dental insurance, long term disability insurance, group life insurance, sick leave, annual leave, personal leave, retirement benefits, and holiday compensation for time not actually worked.
+- ARE NOT ELIGIBLE FOR THESE STATE BENEFITS: medical benefits programs, dental insurance, long term disability insurance, group life insurance, annual leave, personal leave, retirement benefits, and holiday compensation for time not actually worked.

 - ARE NOT COVERED BY RIGHTS, BENEFITS, PROCEDURES, AND PRIVILEGES OF CLASSIFIED EMPLOYMENT including, but not limited to those conferred by the collective bargaining agreement.